Make your meetings more productive and enjoyable by learning the 16 different types of meetings and how to use each of them best.

 The answer to the first question depends on your team and culture.
 (Not clear enough?
-Check outand ).
+Check out this and this).
 To answer the second question, it’s critical to develop an understanding of your options.

 Different types of meetings require different conversations and yield different results.
 I’ve found that most leaders can only name three or four meeting types; a pretty limited palette.

-In our research, we’ve found that businesses use, divided into three groups.
+In our research, we’ve found that businesses use 16 types of business meetings, divided into three groups.
 Each type of meeting works and feels different than the others and produces a distinct work result.

 Cadence meetings keep the organization on track.
 They align teams, maintain momentum, and surface learning.
 These are the most common meetings and the most likely to be a source of dissatisfaction.

 Not in high-performing organizations, however.
 If you look closely at the stories successful leaders tell, you’ll notice countless examples of how they’ve turned these regular internal meetings into drivers of their competitive advantage.
-Ray Dalio, CEO of Bridgewater Associates, shared.
-Amazon CEO Jeff Bezos’ is all over the Internet.
+Ray Dalio, CEO of Bridgewater Associates, shared tales from his team meetings in his Ted talk.
+Amazon CEO Jeff Bezos’ “no PowerPoint” rule is all over the Internet.